yuvalabeles/EMalign4ChimeraX/README.md

 # EMalign - ChimeraX Bundle

 EMalign is an algorithm for aligning rotation, reflection, and translation between volumes.
+EMalign was developed by Yoel Shkolnsky and Yael Harpaz - https://github.com/ShkolniskyLab/emalign.git.

 This bundle allows the user to install it directly within the ChimeraX program.